ThinkingInTypes/ThinkingInTypes.github.io/IntroGenerics/Basics.md

 T = TypeVar('T')
 ```

-Here `T` can represent _any type_.
+Here `T` can represent any type.
 Once defined, `T` can be used in type annotations for functions or classes.
-A class parameterized by a type variable becomes a _generic class_.
+A class parameterized by a type variable becomes a generic class.
 This is typically declared by inheriting from `Generic[T]`:

 ```python